JakobMiesner/rfcs/rfcs/ils-0104-library-kpis.md

 Splitting up the requested KPIs into individual queries allows for more flexibility in how the KPIs are later displayed.

-To implement some of the KPIs we require stats that are fetched in a periodic fashion (e.g. the evolution of loanable items over a time period).
-All previous ILS stats are based on events, e.g. "a record is viewed or "an e-item is downloaded".
-Queries that can be implemented by listening to signals are marked with "event: \<description of the signal/event that produces this stat\>".
-Queries that are not based on events, but collected in a fixed periodic fashion, are marked with "requires: periodic-event-stats".
-The feature of periodic stats is described in more detail at the end of this section.

 By the design of `invenio-stats`, all stats are aggregated.
 Currently, this aggregation is always done over a certain `field` (a field to group the documents in the events index by).
 Some of our KPIs do not have such a `field`, as all documents should be grouped together.